Obsidian-Dynasty-Online/.github/profile/CONTRIBUTING.md

-# Contributing to [Your Game Development Organization Name]
+# Contributing to [Obsidian Dynasty]

-Thank you for your interest in contributing to [Your Game Development Organization Name](https://github.com/Obsidian-Dynasty-Online)!
+Thank you for your interest in contributing to [Obsidian Dynasty](https://github.com/Obsidian-Dynasty-Online)!
 We welcome contributions from the community to help us improve and grow our game projects.

 Please take a moment to read through this document to understand how you can contribute and collaborate with us effectively.